HL7/fhir-ips/pages/index.md

 ## Purpose

 The goal of this Implementation Guide is to identify the required clinical data, vocabulary and value sets for an international patient summary.
 The international patient summary is specified either as a templated document using HL7 CDA R2 (see the IPS Wiki [here](http://international-patient-summary.net/mediawiki/index.php?title=IPS_implementationguide_1) or as an HL7 FHIR Composition (as described in this implementation guide).
-The primary use case is to provide support for cross-border or cross-juridictional emergency and unplanned care.
+The primary use case is to provide support for cross-border or cross-jurisdictional emergency and unplanned care.

 This specification aims to support: